Pabi235/ML-code/Udacity/CollaborationAndCompetition/README.md

 * `TennisCollaborationAndCompetition.ipynb` Instantiates the tennis environment, implements DDPG agents with two options
 1. Knowledge of competitor policies
 2. Approximating competitor policies
-Implements Multi Agent training algorithm by Rowe et al. If use_inferred_policies = True  approximates of competitor policies are implemented and the continuous actions are using to be sampled from a Gaussian distribution
+Implements Multi Agent training algorithm by Rowe et al. If MADDPG(use_inferred_policies = True)  approximates of competitor policies are implemented and the continuous actions are using to be sampled from a multi-variate Gaussian distribution
 * `networkforall.py` pytorch model architectures for actor , critic and inferred policies
 * ` * pth` model weights for the various actor and critic methods